zhiyuangao/starter-academic/content/authors/EmilyNewsom/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:

-# List each interest with a dash
+# List each interest with a dash (Ocean Warming, Climate Feedbacks)
 interests:
-- Ocean Warming
-- Climate Feedbacks
+-

 education:
 #  courses: